 - Kids Getting On A Bus To Go To School

-However, you enjoy the snow and capture it, be sure to be safe and smart.
+However, you enjoy the snow and capture it, be sure to be safe and intelligent.
 Don’t travel if the roads are bad and don’t walk on the street when plows are actively cleaning roads.
 Be sure to shovel your sidewalks to allow safe travels for the community.
 If you do manage to capture some unique photos around New Jersey during the snowstorm, be sure to tag #NJspots on Instagram and share them with us!